-

 Muse: A Tree House Dream

-I hope that mankind will one day understand completely that trees are our life Trees are beautiful.
+I hope that someday humanity fully understands that trees are our life.
+Trees are beautiful.
 Tree shades are my favorite hiding places.
-The hot noon sun makes me seek these shades where I find extreme relaxation and comfort.
-It’s quite a delightful thing sitting under a group of trees, on a sunny day,… Continue reading Muse: A Tree House Dream
+The hot noon sun makes me seek these shades, where I find extreme relaxation and comfort.
+It’s pretty delightful to sit under a group of trees on a sunny day, writing, reading, or…

 The Virus called Racism